Multirate Packet Delivery In Heterogeneous Broadcast Networks: Delivery Rate Analysis

+\begin{cor} The coding method in Algorithm \ref{alg:codscheme} can achieve multirate packet delivery in the described system model to the users in $\LL$ whenever it is non-empty. \end{cor}

+According to (\ref{eq:Ri}), in a system with non-empty set $\LL$, users experience different delivery rates.
+On the other hand, although users in $\hh$ have equal delivery rate, users in group $\LL$ experience delivery rates proportional to their capacity.
+This is the desired multirate packet delivery property of the coding method.

-The delivery rate of the receiver \um{i} is given by $\dd{i}/t$ as $t \rightarrow \infty$.
-As it is mentioned before, the packets are delivered to the receivers in $\hh$ with the rate $\lambda$.
-For other receivers, the value of \dm{i} is estimated by accumulation of the number of the packets delivered to \um{i} from different types of transmissions. \um{i} receives differential knowledge from receivers in $\hh$ with probability ${\beta_H}D_i^HC_i$, and from $\uu{L}$ with probability $\bar{\beta}_HD_i^LC_i$.
-Furthermore, there are packets that \um{i} receives from non-differential transmissions, which are distributed in the buffer of \um{i} between \pma{1} to \dm{H} and \pma{1} to \dm{L}.
-Assuming that these packets are uniformly distributed, we have:
+\begin{proof} The average delivery rate of \um{i} is given by $R_i=\displaystyle\lim_{t\rightarrow\infty}\dd{i}/t$.
+If $U_i \in \mathcal{H}$ the asymptotic delivery rate is $\lambda$ using Theorem \ref{theorem:Hdelivery}.
+For the users in $\LL$, the value of \dm{i} is estimated by accumulation of the number of the packets delivered to \um{i} from different types of transmissions. \um{i} receives differential knowledge from users in $\hh$ with the probability ${\beta}D_i^hc_i$, and from $\uu{l}$ with the probability $\bar{\beta}D_i^lc_i$.
+Furthermore, there are packets that \um{i} receives from non-differential transmissions, which are distributed in the buffer of \um{i} between \pma{1} to $\pp{d_h(t)}$ and \pma{1} to $\pp{d_l(t)}$.
+Assuming that these packets are uniformly distributed, we have